xrcyz/Knowledge-Base/README.md

 [This paper](https://arxiv.org/abs/1606.05579) applies it to recognising procedurally generated 2D shapes.
 If the latent representation successfully encodes the factors of the procedural function, then classes of objects should all map to similar regions in the latent space.

-**What is t-SNE?**

-Given a high-dimensional data set, draw a force-directed graph in low-dimensional space that preserves point-to-point distances.

 **What is a kernel in machine learning?**

 A kernel is a matrix of weights which are multiplied with the input to extract relevant features.